 “It’s hard to beat,” he says.
 He pairs the Nikon with the Nikon 24-70mm f2.8 lens.
 He says the lens’ sharpness and built-in stabilization tool that makes it perfect for his work.

 If you’re looking for further advice on how to get started with product photography, take a look at our article on how to get started with product photography.
+Still need more advice?
+Then head over to the Pixpa Blog to read their very good article on commercial photography.
 Or if you’d like a free consultation to find out what services we could offer you and your business, get in touch.